Ginny Berson

 Ginny Z. Berson is a radical lesbian feminist, political activist, and community organizer who lived and worked collectively as a lesbian separatist with The Furies Collective and Olivia Records.

 Early life

-Born in Hartford, CT in 1946, Berson is the second of three daughters.
+Born in Hartford, Connecticut in 1946, Berson is the second of three daughters.
 Her parents were first generation Americans of Ashkenazi Jewish descent.
 Her grandparents immigrated from Eastern Europe at the end of the nineteenth century.
-The family moved to Fairfield, CT when Berson was in kindergarten and opened a family run children’s clothing store called the Peter Pan shop.
+The family moved to Fairfield, Connecticut when Berson was in kindergarten and opened a family-run children’s clothing store called the Peter Pan Shop.

 Athletics

 From a young age, Berson recognized the professional limitations imposed on women during the mid-twentieth century.
 One of her childhood dreams was to play baseball in the Major Leagues, however, this opportunity was denied to her because of her gender.
 She went on to play softball as a shortstop on the Pinturas Glidden softball team while serving in the Peace Corps in Panama, helped organize women’s softball games in Washington DC, played second base for Terry’s Trumpeteers (a fast-pitch Class A lesbian bar softball league in Los Angeles), and played with the East Bay Blues and the Vampire Bats in Oakland, California.